Quick Answer: What Is Location-Based Lead Generation?

 - How to build a targeted ZIP code lead list

-- When to use city targeting vs ZIP code targeting
+- When to use city targeting vs ZIP code targeting (quick decision guide)

 - What business data you can export for outreach